leo-arch/clifm/misc/tools/imgprev/README.md

 | `gs` | Postscript files | Provided by the `ghostscript` package |
 | `magick` | SVG files | Provided by the `imagemagick` package |

+> [!NOTE]
-**Note**: The exact package names provinding the above programs vary depending on your OS/distribution, but ususally they have the same name as the corresponding program.
+> The exact package names provinding the above programs vary depending on your OS/distribution, but they usually have the same name as the corresponding program.

 ## Troubleshooting